inveniosoftware-contrib/citadel-search/documentation/mappings/indico.md

 Q: Category path is repeated, should it be?
 Q: Event title will be removed to avoid the denormalization updates mentioned above.
 Q: list_of_persons.role is an array or can only take one value?

+### Subcontributions

+--- v1.0.0 ---

+The first version of the _Subcontributions_ mapping stores the information about an Indico subcontribution to an event.

+* __\_access__: owner, read, update, delete rights base on an egroup list.
+Stored as a nested object, being each of the permissions of keyword type (exact match).
+* __id__: ID of the subcontribution.
+Stored as keyword for exact match queries.
+* __caterogy path__: Array containing the different path levels to which the subcontribution belongs to.
+Stored as keyword for exact match queries.
+* __event_id__: ID of the event to which the subcontribution belongs to.
+Stored as keyword for exact match queries.
+* __contribution_id__: ID of the contribution to which the subcontribution belongs to.
+Stored as keyword for exact match queries.
+* __creation_date__: Creation date of the subcontribution.
+Stored as date with 'YYYY-MM-DDZHH:MM' format.
+* __start_date__: Starting date of the subcontribution.
+Stored as date with 'YYYY-MM-DDZHH:MM' format.
+* __end_date__: Ending date of the subcontribution.
+Stored as date with 'YYYY-MM-DDZHH:MM' format.
+* __location__: Location/Place of the subcontribution.
+Stored as text for full-text search, only using ``standard`` analyzer.
+* __title__: Title of the subcontribution.
+Stored as text for full-text search.
+The ``title`` field is analyzed with the ``standard`` analyzer, ``title.english`` with the ``english`` one and the corresponding is done for ``title.french``.
+This three times analyzis helps improve query relevance.
+* __description__: Description of the subcontribution.
+Stored as text for full-text search.
+The ``title`` field is analyzed with the ``standard`` analyzer, ``title.english`` with the ``english`` one and the corresponding is done for ``title.french``.
+This three times analysis helps improve query relevance.
+* __list_of_persons__: List of persons of the subcontribution.
+Stored as a nested object (This field cannot be flatten since the searches are done for a specific person of a specific organization or role) with two fields:
+	- __name__: Name of the person.
+Stored both as keyword and text, for exact match and full-text search.
+	- __affiliation__: Affiliation of the person.
+Stored as text for full-text search.
+	- __role__: Role(s) of the person.
+Stored as keyword for exact match.

+- jsonschema path: '/cernsearch/jsonschemas/indico/subcontribution_v1.0.0.json'
+- mapping path: '/cernsearch/mappings/v5/indico/subcontribution_v1.0.0.json'

+Q: Event and contribution title will be removed to avoid the denormalization updates mentioned above.
+Q: list_of_persons.role is an array or can only take one value?